The Myth of Clay Pot Heaters – Do They Work?

 Numerous videos and blog posts claim these heaters work and even show experimental results to verify their claim.
 None of the ones that I looked at had a control, which means they can’t reach a logical conclusion.

-Before declaring success you would repeat the experiment with either a lot of identical rooms at the same time, or with the two identical rooms used repeatedly.
-Clearly homeowners can’t do this easily and it is why we need to rely on the science instead and in this case the science is REAL clear.
+Before declaring success, you would repeat the experiment with either a lot of identical rooms at the same time, or with the two identical rooms used repeatedly.ย Clearly, homeowners can’t do this easily, and this is why we need to rely on the science instead, and in this case, the science is really clear.
 The first law of thermodynamics has not been busted in over 200 years.

 YouTube video